Building Schedule, please be patient...

 FIRE 1100 - Intro to Fire/Emer Serv

 This course provides students with an overview of the fire service.
 It introduces students to the various types of fire organizations, issues concerning fireground management and firefighter safety, the major types of apparatus and equipment employed, and the most current techniques and extinguishing agents used in fighting fires.
 Students will also examine the numerous public and private sector employment opportunities.
-(3 contact hours) (TAG, CTAG) [Catalog Entry]
+(3 contact hours) (TAG) [Catalog Entry]

 CRN Type Seats Days Times